 I have covered Australia based Cellmid (now Anagenics) and its Evolis line of plant based hair loss products a number of times in the past.
-However, I always limited my discussion of Cellmid to a small part of my once-a-month “brief items of interest” posts.
+However, I usually limited my discussion of Cellmid to a small part of my once-a-month “brief items” posts.
 There are many other companies that are of far more interest to those of us who are looking for a permanent hair loss cure.
 Note that in 2023, Marie Claire listed Evolis Professional Promote as one its 25 best shampoos.

 Évolis, Cellmid and FGF5 Inhibition

-I do not consider the Cellmid’s fibroblast growth factor 5 (FGF5 or FGF-5) based Évolis™ line of natural hair growth products to be any kind of a miracle hair loss treatment.
+I do not consider the Cellmid’s fibroblast growth factor 5 (FGF-5) based Évolis™ line of natural hair growth products to be any kind of a miracle hair loss treatment.
 However, it is not out of the question that Évolis products can at least modestly benefit your hair.